 Who is at Risk for Developing Autonomic Dysreflexia?

 Not all individuals with spinal cord injuries are at risk for developing autonomic dysreflexia.
 It is most common following spinal cord injuries at the T6 level or higher.
 In fact, it’s suggested that about 50-70% of individuals with T6 or higher level spinal cord injuries experience symptoms of autonomic dysreflexia.

+This means that individuals with cervical spinal cord injuries and high-thoracic spinal cord injuries are at the highest risk of AD.
 Although much rarer, it can also occur with injuries below the T6 level.
 However, it is unlikely to occur in individuals with spinal cord injuries below the T10 level.